- Ellie Kelepouris, MD, FAHA

 Proteinuria — An ACE inhibitor or ARB is often recommended to reduce the loss of protein in the urine (proteinuria).
 (See "Overview of heavy proteinuria and the nephrotic syndrome".)

-Blood clots — If a blood clot forms in a blood vessel, treatment may include a blood thinner, such as warfarin (Coumadin), for as long as the nephrotic syndrome persists.
-(See "Patient education: Warfarin (Coumadin) (Beyond the Basics)" and "Renal vein thrombosis and hypercoagulable state in nephrotic syndrome".)
+Blood clots — If a blood clot forms in a blood vessel, treatment may include a blood thinner, such as warfarin (brand name: Jantoven), for as long as the nephrotic syndrome persists.
+(See "Patient education: Warfarin (Beyond the Basics)" and "Hypercoagulability in nephrotic syndrome".)

 WHERE TO GET MORE INFORMATION

 Your health care provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our website (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for health care professionals, are also available.
 Some of the most relevant are listed below.